krakenrf/heimdall_daq_fw/README.md

 sudo ldconfig
 ```

-4. Install Miniconda
+4. Install Miniforge

 The instructions below are for 64-bit aarch64 ARM systems such as the Pi 4.
-If you're installing to an x86 system, please download the appropriate miniconda installer for your system which can be found at https://github.com/conda-forge/miniforge.
+If you're installing to an x86 system, please download the appropriate miniforge installer for your system which can be found at https://github.com/conda-forge/miniforge.
 For x86 64-Bit systems you will most likely want https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh

 ``` bash
 cd